 How does the DASH diet work?

-Studies have shown it can lower systolic blood pressure, unhealthy cholesterol, and improve blood sugar regulation.
-As a result, it is recommended by the American Heart Association, National Heart Lung and Blood Institute, and Dietary Guidelines for Americans.
+Studies have shown that the DASH diet can lower systolic blood pressure, reduce unhealthy cholesterol, and improve blood sugar regulation.
+This eating style is recommended by the American Heart Association, National Heart Lung and Blood Institute, and Dietary Guidelines for Americans because of the known health benefits.

 Ready to give the DASH diet a try?